RHughes98/MeV-precip-bands/README.md

 ### Machine Learning

 Various machine learning techniques were explored to identify and/or predict precipitation bands.
-The most successful in Ryan's time here was a bidirectional Long Short Term Memory (LSTM) neural network with
+The most successful in Ryan's time here was a bidirectional Long Short Term Memory (LSTM) neural network with 100 hidden units.
+Variations of this model (by number of epochs) can be found in the `models` directory.